silvrwolfboy/iOS-Shortcuts-Apps/README.md

-# iOS-Shortcuts-Apps
+#  iOS Shortcuts Apps
-A repository with different projects and tools built for the Shortcuts app on iOS
+A repository with different projects and tools built for the Shortcuts app on iOS.

+# About The Shortcuts App
+The new "*Shortcuts*" app is an application for Apple's iPads, iPhones, or iPod touch devices.
+It allows you to build scripts to do diffrent tasks or functions.
+It was previously known as the third-party app  "*WorkFlow*", before it was bought by Apple.
+With it now being a first-party app, it has much more capabilitys with greator system access.
+It was an app you could download thoughout iOS 12 fron the App Store, and is now a stock app pre-installed on iOS 13 and up.

 # Just A Heads Up!
-All of the shortcuts are in here as *.url* file that takes you to Apple's shortcut download page.
-If your having any trouble opening the link, try opening it in Safari.
+It is recommended that you use "*Shortcuts*" app instead of "*WorkFlow*".
+This is because "*WorkFlow*" might not be able to do some functions as it does not the high system access that "*Shortcuts*" has with it being a third-party app.
+The diffrent projects are in there own seperate forlders.
+The actual shortcuts links are in here as *.url* file.
+You can copy and paste the link in it into Safari.
+The other file, "*about.text*" is there explaining the basic functions of the shortcut.

 # Contacting
 If for any reason you need to contact me for bugs, broken links, etc. you can email me here:
 *oasisscript87@gmail.com*

+# iOS Shortcuts On The App Store

+# Legal
+Copyright © 1983-2019 Apple Inc. All rights reserved.
+Apple, the Apple logo, iPad, iPhone, iPod, iPod touch, and Safari are trademarks of Apple Inc., registered in the U.S. and other countries.
+App Store and iTunes Store are service marks of Apple Inc., registered in the U.S. and other countries.

+IOS is a trademark or registered trademark of Cisco in the U.S. and other countries.